ExUltraGames/UE4_1_BattleTankGame/README.md

 * Tank ReBuild and Refactor of Audio code and components
 * Refactor Movement sounds complete
 * Refactor Barrel, Turret and ALL sounds complete
+* Refactor of Barrel turret sounds to Controller